-With regard to the setting of remuneration, the General Share-holder Meeting shall have the power to decide it in accordance with the following principles and criteria:

-Finally, it is necessary to specify that, regardless of the fixed remuneration received by the directors, in accordance with the Remuneration Policy and art.
+With regard to the setting of remuneration, the General Shareholder Meeting shall have the power to decide it in accordance with the following principles and criteria: Finally, it is necessary to specify that, regardless of the fixed remuneration received by the directors, in accordance with the Remuneration Policy and art.
 38 of the Group's By-laws, the directors in their capacity as such shall receive allowances for attending meetings of the Board of Directors and its Internal Committees.
 The Group also allocates a variable amount to the executive directors directly conditional upon the achievement of corporate objectives.

 Remuneration commensurate with the achievement of agreed objectives within the framework of prudent risk management.

-Remuneration in line with shareholders' interests.
+Remuneration commensurate with the dedication, qualification, and responsibility of the post.